 - How does 4-H plan on growing its STEM initiatives in the coming years?
 What is the most exciting STEM initiative we can look forward to in 2017?

 At 4-H we’re always working on growing our impact in the STEM space.
 One way we stay ahead of the curve is by constantly developing and launching new curricula on exciting topics.
 All year round, our network of Land Grant Universities is working hard to develop new STEM curricula that is hands-on, fun and effective.
 Once curricula have been developed by a university team, a special panel of STEM experts evaluates each course and chooses a selection to offer at a national level.
-Just recently we launched an exciting new computer science curriculum, a storm water and green infrastructure curriculum and many others.
+Just recently we launched an exciting new Science, Technology, Engineering and Math curriculum, a Animal & Agricultural Science curriculum and many others.
 Looking ahead, university teams are working developing curricula on a wide variety of exciting topics, from wearable technology to sustainable energy.

 One exciting STEM milestone for 4-H in 2017 will be the tenth anniversary of 4-H National Youth Science Day (4-H NYSD).
 During 4-H NYSD, approximately 100,000 kids across the country (and growing) participate in the same science challenge on the same day.
 It’s actually the largest youth-led science challenge in the world.
 What makes it special is that each year 4-H picks a relevant, hot topic in the STEM arena, and then works with a Land Grant University to develop an exciting challenge that allows youth to explore that topic in a hands-on way.
 Last year we partnered with Cornell University to develop a drone challenge called Drone Discovery.
 We’re already hard at work on next year’s challenge and will be making a big announcement about the topic and more on the 4-H NYSD website in the new year!